vega/altair/doc/user_guide/transform/density.rst

    )

 The density can also be computed on a per-group basis, by specifying the ``groupby`` argument.
-Here we split the above denity computation across movie genres:
+Here we split the above density computation across movie genres:

 .. altair-plot::